Chart Color Schemes

 Bundaberg East faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.7%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 9.5%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.4%).
-Vocational credentials are prominent, with 39.8% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (31.0%).
-Educational participation is high at 28.0%, with 10.7% in primary education, 8.7% in secondary education, and 2.5% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.5%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.4%).
+Vocational credentials are prominent, with 39.8% of residents aged 15+ holding such qualifications - advanced diplomas account for 8.8% and certificates for 31.0%.

-Educational participation is notably high, with 28.0% of residents currently enrolled in formal education.
+Educational participation is high, with 28.0% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 8.7% in secondary education, and 2.5% pursuing tertiary education.

 Frequently Asked Questions - Education